Skip navigation

 Withdrawing Consent for Cookies

-Once consent has been obtained by Communisis Limited, users or subscribers may choose to withdraw that consent at any time.
+Once consent has been obtained by Communisis Brand Deployment, users or subscribers may choose to withdraw that consent at any time.
 They can withdraw the consent by clearing the Cookies via the Internet Browser settings (Please see the above ICO link for the instructions on how to clear the Cookies).

-However, if a user decides to disable the Cookies, this may detrimentally affect the general functionality of the Communisis Limited website experience.
+However, if a user decides to disable the Cookies, this may detrimentally affect the general functionality of the Communisis Brand Deployment website experience.

 COOKIES WE USE ON THIS WEBSITE